 Amsterdam has a very good network of flights to destinations all over the world.
-However the aviation industry has been severely impacted by the ‘coronavirus’ measures.
+Note that flight schedules have been impacted from the travel restrictions of the last years.

 We include fifth freedom “tag flights” such as KLM’s Amsterdam-Singapore-Bali route, where Singapore-Bali is the tag flight.

 We also list whether an airline uses the latest generation of aircraft – the Airbus A380, Airbus A350 or Boeing 787.
 Note, KLM uses Boeing 787 on a variety of routes worldwide.

 Flights between Amsterdam and USA